 The "external" and the "internal" Marshall Plan

 But how did the Marshall Plan work?
-The allies sought to inject a substantial boost into Europe's economic recovery by supplying billions of dollars' worth of food, raw materials and goods.
-This "external" Marshall Plan was accompanied by an "internal" Marshall Plan that made sustainable results possible in the first place.
-Because the supplies provided were not a gift, but had to be paid for.
-The purchase price payments for these imports then had to be used as so-called "counterpart funds" for investments made through KfW.
+The Allies wanted to strongly stimulate the reconstruction of Europe by supplying billions in food, raw materials and material goods.
+This "external" Marshall Plan was accompanied by an "internal" Marshall Plan, which made sustainable success possible in the first place.
+For the supplies did not represent gifts, but had to be paid for.
+The purchase price payments for these imports were to be used as so-called "counterpart funds" for investments through KfW.

 The ERP Special Fund as a revolving fund

-In 1953 the Marshall Plan came to an end.
-However, the London Debt Agreement stipulated that Germany need repay only just under USD 1 billion of the funds it had received.
-Since the Federal Government was making these repayments to the Americans from the federal budget, the ERP Special Fund, which was created using the counterpart funds, was not reduced in size.
-Legislation was now introduced to turn the ERP Special Fund into a revolving fund for long-term investment loans.
-These loans were designed to promote and redevelop the German economy.
-This was where aid came to an end, and the principle of helping people help themselves began!
+In 1953, the Marshall Plan expired.
+However, the London Debt Agreement stipulated that Germany had to repay only just under 1 billion US dollars of the funds received.
+Since the federal government made the repayment to the Americans from the federal budget, the ERP Special Fund (ERP-SV), which was created from the counterpart funds, was not diminished.
+The ERP-SV was now shaped by law into a revolving fund for long-term investment loans.
+These were to be used for the promotion and reconstruction of the German economy: This was the end of aid - self-help began!

 Reorganisation of the ERP Special Fund